Content Marketing Strategy Ideas

 Examples of clickable headlines/topics:

-A piece of linkable content is something that another Webmaster or Author might want to share with their readers.
+A piece of linkable content is something that another webmaster or author might want to share with their readers.

 (It is OK to use small snippets of text or data under ‘fair use’ in copyright law.)

-Unlike a bibliography, a back link is sending ‘link juice’ and power back to the source.
+Unlike a bibliography, a backlink is sending ‘link juice’ and power back to the source.
 Over time these links make the whole destination site more powerful and authoritative.

-This is what we aim to achieve.
+This increase in website authority is what we aim to achieve.

 Examples of linkable content: